rkerssies/mvc2022/README.md

   * Login-form
   * Password renewal for logged-on users
   * Password-forgot-form
+  * Usage of extra globals PUT, PATCH and DELETE
   * Administration example on the 'fruit-table'
     * Overview of all records, ordered (index)
     * Adding a record (add) with input-validation